-- 4 Tbsp granulated sugar
+- 4 Tbsp sugar

-- 1 Tbsp unsalted butterr
+- 1 Tbsp unsalted butter

 - 1 large egg yolk (for filling)

-- 1 Tbsp black sesame seeds (roasted/toasted)
+- 1 tsp toasted black sesame seeds

 - Now you put the sweet potato mixture on the bottom sheets.
 Keep about half inch space around the rim.
+Then cover with the top sheet.

-- Then cover with the top sheet.
-Use a fork to pinch the edges.
+- Use a fork to pinch the edges.